About the BS to MPH program

 Step-by-step process for pursuing the BS to MPH Program

-- Meet with your Community Health Science advisor as early as possible by making an advisor appointment to determine if you are eligible for the BS to MPH program.
+- Meet with your School of Public Health advisor as early as possible by making an advisor appointment to determine if you are eligible for the BS to MPH program.

 - Complete 75 B.S.
 Public Health degree credits.

 - After undergraduate advisor approval, schedule a meeting with the MPH Graduate Director to determine your chosen MPH specialization, determine graduate course enrollment, and complete the BS to MPH powerform.

 - Ensure submission of BS to MPH powerform to the Graduate School for approval (by June 1 to take MPH courses in the Fall, and November 1 to take MPH courses in the Spring)

 - Following the completion of 108 undergraduate credits, register for graduate courses recommended by the Graduate Director and noted on the BS to MPH powerform.

 - Begin your first semester as a BS to MPH student attending graduate courses.

 - Review MPH admission requirements and prepare application.